GoogleChrome/web.dev/src/site/content/en/blog/notification-triggers/index.md

 ### Use cases {: #use-cases }

-Calendar applications can use time-based Notification Triggers to remind a user of upcoming meetings.
+Calendar applications can use time-based notification triggers to remind a user of upcoming meetings.
 The default notification scheme for a calendar app could be to show a first "heads up" notification one hour before a meeting and then another more urgent notification five minutes before.

-A TV network might remind users that their favorite TV show is about to start, or a conference live stream is about to commence.
+A TV network might remind users that their favorite TV show is about to start, or a conference live stream is about to begin.

-Time zone conversion sites can use time-based Notification Triggers to let their users schedule alarms for telephone conferences or video calls.
+Time zone conversion sites can use time-based notification triggers to let their users schedule alarms for telephone conferences or video calls.

 ## Current status {: #status }